 When you’re in Buffalo you walk in the footsteps of the great landscape architect Frederick Law Olmsted.
 When you bike around the Ring Road in Delaware Park, when you watch children splashing in the wading pool at Martin Luther King, Jr. Park, or when you head out for a summer evening of Shakespeare in the Park, you’re in Olmsted’s terrain.
-If your passions take you to the Botanical Gardens, or you visit the Albright Knox or Burchfield-Penney art museums, take a boat ride on Hoyt Lake or wander through the Japanese Garden at the foot of the History Museum—it was Olmsted who made it possible.
-150 years after Olmsted first arrived in Buffalo we have many reasons to say Happy Anniversary, Mr. Olmsted!
+If your passions take you to the Botanical Gardens, or you can visit the Burchfield-Penney art museums, take a boat ride on Hoyt Lake or wander through the Japanese Garden at the foot of the History Museum—it was Olmsted who made it possible.

 In 1868, Olmsted, the man now considered America’s greatest landscape architect, was asked to plan a centralized park somewhere in Buffalo.
 But he and his partner, Calvert Vaux, came up with much more than a single park — in fact, what they conceived has a special place in the history of American urban planning: the first city-wide park and parkway system in the entire country.
 The Olmsted firm’s vision included a system of six major parks and traffic circles, linked by pretty parkways (at first called “park ways”).
 The plan allowed all Buffalonians access to recreation, as it still does to this day.